Nigel Evans: Parliamentary career

 In November 2009, Evans was ranked as the 570th most expensive MP out of the 646 MPs in the UK Parliament, based on his expenses claims.
 He was criticised for his £375 a month expense on phone bills, and his purchase of four digital cameras in 18 months.
 Evans later attracted criticism for saying that he struggled to live on his salary of over £64,000 per year.
 He responded by saying that the comments were made in jest.

 Evans was again re-elected at the 2010 general election, with a decreased vote share of 50.3% and an increased majority of 14,769.

 On 8 June 2010, Evans was elected First Deputy Chairman of Ways and Means, and a Deputy Speaker of the House of Commons.
 This was the first time the three Deputy Speakers had been elected by secret ballot of all MPs.

 At the 2015 general election, Evans was again re-elected, with a decreased vote share of 48.6% and a decreased majority of 13,606.

 Evans supported Brexit in the 2016 European Union referendum.

 Evans is a supporter of the proposal to make 23 June a public holiday in the United Kingdom, to be known as British Independence Day.
 Following a Parliamentary debate on the topic, the announcement from the UK government in October 2016 to not proceed with the holiday at present, he said it was "a shame the government has made this decision, this is an absolute belter of an idea."

 Evans was again re-elected at the snap 2017 general election, with an increased vote share of 57.8% and a decreased majority of 13,199.
 At the 2019 general election, he was again re-elected, with an increased vote share of 60.3% and an increased majority of 18,439.

 On 8 January 2020, he was elected as Second Deputy Chairman of Ways and Means by the MPs.

-Evans ran for re-election in the 2024 United Kingdom general election.
+Evans stood for re-election in the 2024 United Kingdom general election.
 He was defeated by Labour candidate Maya Ellis.